idodov/pixoo64-media-album-art/README.md

   latitude: 51.507351
   longitude: -0.127758
 ```
 *Note: Do not delete existing lines in that file.
-Just add the `app_dir` entry.* Just add the new line and update the Latitude and Longitude values from https://www.latlong.net
+Just add the `app_dir` entry.*
+*Update the Latitude and Longitude values from `https://www.latlong.net`*

 #### **5. Verify File Location**
 After downloading via HACS, your files should automatically be in this structure (viewed via Samba/File Editor):